 Reconsider Your Workload

-If you think the construction industry turnover rate will keep you from fulfilling your project commitments in the upcoming months, redesign your strategy.
-Hopefully, you won’t have to turn down any projects, but you may have to renegotiate the timelines.
-For example, instead of completing a few projects at the same time with different crews, you may need to spread the jobs throughout the month and complete them consecutively, with just one crew.
+If you think the construction worker shortage will keep you from fulfilling your project commitments in the upcoming months, redesign your strategy.
+Ideally, you won’t turn down any projects, but you may have to renegotiate the timelines.
+For example, you may not be able to complete multiple projects at the same time using different crews.
+You can instead spread the work over the month and complete them consecutively with one crew.
 Be open with your clients about your labor shortage and your need for extra time to get the jobs done right.
 Your clients should understand and appreciate your openness.

 Rethink Your Budget

 Retaining a few employees and retooling your timelines may not be enough.
 When this happens, it’s time to take a close look at your budget.
 Creating room in your budget for hiring new workers or investing in equipment may be necessary to keep your company fully staffed and able to fulfill its commitments.

 Revisit your budget to see if there are areas where you can cut back on existing expenses to account for these new costs.
 It may not be possible to accommodate cut-backs this year.
 However, you can use what you learned in the current year to plan the following year’s budget.
 Being prepared for the seasonal construction worker shortage can give you the room in your budget to avoid the problem together.

 Consider Financing Options

 Financing could help get you through the seasonal change and still remain at top performance.